 The collection of consistent data is very important in comparing varieties and rootstocks as grown in different growing regions.
 The rootstocks M26 and M9 are currently the standard apple rootstocks for all sites.
-APFIP will be transitioning into using the its next generation rootstocks for propagation of evaluation trees in the immediate future.
-For apples replant, woolly aphid resistant rootstocks will be used and for pears the more precocious Quince A, C and Quince eline® will be used.
+APAL will be transitioning into using its next generation rootstocks, the JM series, for propagation of evaluation trees in the immediate future. for pears the more precocious Quince A, C and Quince eline® will be used.

-APFIP directly contracts information collectors or observers to work with the site custodians to ensure that all the required data is gathered and entered into the APFIP database
+APFIP directly contracted information collectors or observers to work with the site custodians to ensure that all the required data was gathered and entered into the APFIP database.

 Table 1: APFIP Evaluation sites

 |Stanthorpe, QLD||Granite Belt, at the north of the New England Tablelands.||800m||Lat: 28°20′ & 29°5′ S Lon: 151°20′ & 152°5′ E||Cool summers and cool to cold winters, with radiation frosts, low humidity and wide diurnal temperature fluctuations.||767mm||Typically, sandy loam to clay loam surface soils with clay or parent rock at depth.|